kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(iv\) Readiness of vehicle safety operations personnel to support mission flight, including results of dress rehearsals and simulations conducted in accordance with paragraph (a)(4) of this section;

-\(v\) Mission rules and constraints, including contingency abort plans and procedures, if any, as required under §431.39;
+\(v\) Mission rules and constraints, including contingency abort plans and procedures, if any, as required under [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.39   Mission rules, procedures, contingency plans, and checklists.|§431.39]];

 \(vi\) Unresolved safety issues identified during the mission readiness review and plans for addressing them; and

-\(vii\) Any additional safety information required by the individual designated under §431.33(b) to determine launch and reentry readiness.
+\(vii\) Any additional safety information required by the individual designated under [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.33   Safety organization.|§431.33]](b) to determine launch and reentry readiness.

-\(2\) Procedures that ensure mission constraints, rules, contingency abort and emergency abort procedures are listed and consolidated in a safety directive or notebook approved by the person designated by the applicant under §431.33(b), the launch site operator, and the reentry site operator, if any;
+\(2\) Procedures that ensure mission constraints, rules, contingency abort and emergency abort procedures are listed and consolidated in a safety directive or notebook approved by the person designated by the applicant under [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.33   Safety organization.|§431.33]](b), the launch site operator, and the reentry site operator, if any;

 \(3\) Procedures that ensure currency and consistency of licensee, launch site operator, and reentry site operator checklists;